-Crafted from beautiful printed silk and cotton, a Tucker dress is designed in New York and made in their own factory.
+Crafted from beautiful printed silk and cotton, each Tucker dress is designed in New York and made in their own factory.
 The label prioritizes sustainability, creating and printing each individual piece on a made-to-order basis, reducing waste and over-production.

 Fashion team's picks from Tucker:

 Samantha Sung has worked in some of fashion’s most coveted roles, including a stint as head designer for Ralph Lauren Collections in New York and Cerutti in Milan.
-In 2006 she launched her own line, known for its feminine elegance and colourful prints.
+In 2006 she launched her own line, known for its feminine elegance and colorful prints.

 Fashion team's picks from Samantha Sung:

 Back in 2017, Kirstie showcased her hourglass figure in this bohemian piece by Australian designer Zimmermann.
-With a cinched in waist and delicate broderie anglaise, the dress was a stunning summer choice for the property expert.
+With a cinched-in waist and delicate Broderie Anglaise, the dress was a stunning summer choice for the property expert.

 Fashion team's picks from Zimmermann: